-B1.6 The Open Book Exam will commence at 7pm on Wednesday, 13 November.
-Entry is free for pass-holders.
-For more information, please refer to the Build Conference website
+B1.6 The Open Book Exam will commence at 26 Sept 2014 at 6.15pm.
+Entry is free, and for Generate London 2014 pass-holders only.
+For more information, please refer to the Generate London website

 B2.1 Each team consists of four candidates.
 Thought should be given to ensuring the team has the required mix of skills to achieve success.
 It's advisable to ensure your team comprises candidates with a variety of skills.
 As an example, one team member might be an expert on pre-1960s Russian aviation, another might take the lead on questions relating to techniques involved in the manufacturing of Polyester. *

-B2.2 Team captains will be asked to authenticate with Twitter to prove his or her bona-fide credentials.
+B2.2 Team captains may be asked to authenticate with Twitter to prove his or her bona-fide credentials.
 Rest assured we will not tweet on your behalf or store your credentials permanently.